Accuity/puppet-twitch/README.md

  - Install the gem
  - Start the server as the `twitch` user on the default port (2023)

-The `twitch` class is parametized, so user, port, run directory, etc can be configured if necessary
+The `twitch` class is parameterized, so user, port, run directory, etc can be configured if necessary

 ##### Prerequisites
  - **ruby 1.9.3** or above as `require_relative` isn't supported by lower versions
- - Open the port to incomming connections, the `twitch` module will not change any network configuration.
+ - Open the port to incoming connections, the `twitch` module will not change any network configuration.
  - Add `/etc/sudoers.d` to the `sudoers` file.
-This is a common configuration and is done by default on some VMs (e.g.Vagrant boxes, EC2 insances) but the `twitch` module assumes this is already setup.
+This is a common configuration and is done by default on some VMs (e.g.Vagrant boxes, EC2 instances) but the `twitch` module assumes this is already setup.

 ### Manual Install: